 Adorable picture, thank you for sharing many times.
 I mostly adore photos taken through a mosaic, ornamental, colorful windows like this photo taken in Toronto , but yours has bigger quality, because it's really original.
 I love the distortion, you're really talented.

-I am a former elementary school teacher, a full-time photographer, part-time painter, lover of all things French ( whose français is slowly improving), obsessive Paris traveler, enthusiastic art museum volunteer, grateful community volunteer, and grandmother to 5 delightful grandchildren.
+I am a former elementary school teacher, a full-time photographer, lover of all things French ( whose French is slowly improving), obsessive Paris traveler, enthusiastic church and community volunteer, and grandmother to 5 delightful grandchildren.

 I fell in love with Paris in March 2007.
 It was as the French say, le coup de foudre : love at first sight.
 As a result of that trip, my photography took another direction.
 Since that time I have pursued a career of sorts in photography and dreamed of returning to the City of Light.
 November 2008 found me strolling the streets of Paris once again.
 My first visit I was so overwhelmed with the incredible beauty of the city, I photographed it as a "tourist".
-My 2008 trip I looked at Paris with a different eye.
+In 2008 I returned and I looked at the city with more of a photographer's eye.
 I wanted to capture the unique, the small details, and oh yes - the people!
-This blog was started as a photo diary of that trip.
-I was thrilled to return to Paris and the French countryside in June and July of 2009, and blogged daily while there.
-I've returned to the city I love in January and June- 2010 , January 2011 and January 2012!
-Each time I visit, it feels more and more like home, and I discover new and interesting things with each trip.
-I cherish the time with my Paris friends as well as the friends that always join me there.
+This blog was started as a photo diary of that trip, but I have been most fortunate to return to the city j'adore 15 times since.
+Each time I leave, I wipe a tear and start planning my list for the next trip.
 Paris may well be a moveable feast, but I think it's best savored in person!
 Someone told me that once you have been to Paris, you will leave a piece of your heart.
 I left mine right there, but I brought home some wonderful memories.
 It is my pleasure to share them with you.

 17 comments: